 The majority of fast-growth education and Edtech companies are focused on a specific country, whether the U.S., China or India, or on a particular niche, whether primary, secondary, tertiary or adult education.
 As a result, they are limited in market size or in their share of the education spend of their students.
-With our chosen niche, we are able to capitalize on the growing entrepreneur movement together with the growing demand for a relevant, $21^{st}$ century education system that provides a lifelong curriculum.
+With our chosen niche, we believe we will be able to capitalize on the growing entrepreneur movement together with the growing demand for a relevant, 21st century education system, towards our aspiration of delivering a lifelong curriculum.